mbrown1413/japanese-guide/docs/guide.md

 ### Intermediate plateau

 When you've learned all of the basics, you may feel like your progress slows.
-You've learned all the easy stuff, and now you know just how much there is to learn.
+You've learned all the easy stuff, and now you know just how much more there is to learn.
 The important thing to realize is that you are still learning as long as you're putting the effort in, it's just harder to see progress.
+Your mind will slowly start to recognize patterns as you come across them again and again.

 Using WaniKani and Bunpro can help you look back on your progress to see how much you've learned.
-If you use SRS right, you'll start recognizing kanji, words, and grammar points in your reading.
+If you use SRS right, you'll start recognizing kanji, words, and grammar points in your reading, which always feels rewarding to me.